FraCose/Grid-free_prob_safety/README.md

  To have the interactive 3d plots run the notebooks in jupyter notebook (not lab). <br />

 ----------------------------------------------------
-Special Note to run the experiments
+Special notes to run the experiments
 ----------------------------------------------------
 - mc_gpu_*.py are set to plot interactive figures via a x11 server, which show the updates of the wanted border.<br />
  Please change the code (line 4 should be enough) accordingly if you run the code locally or something go wrong.<br />